In the final months of Rebecca Riley’s life, a school nurse said the little girl was so weak she was like a “floppy doll.” top 10 porn sites

 The preschool principal had to help Rebecca off the bus because the 4-year-old was shaking so badly.

 Rebecca — who had been diagnosed with attention deficit hyperactivity and bipolar disorder, or what used to be called manic depression — died Dec.
 13 of an overdose of prescribed drugs, and her parents have been arrested on murder charges, accused of intentionally overmedicating their daughter to keep her quiet and out of their hair.
-Get more infromation here at new porn sites
+Get more infromation here at best porn websites

-Interviews and a review of court documents by The Associated Press make it clear that many of those who were supposed to protect Rebecca — teachers, social workers, and other professionals — suspected something was wrong, but never went quite far enough. tranny cams
+Interviews and a review of court documents by The Associated Press make it clear that many of those who were supposed to protect Rebecca — teachers, social workers, and other professionals — suspected something was wrong, but never went quite far enough.
+Girlsdelta Rinne

 But the tragic case is more than a story about one child.
 It raises troubling, larger questions about the state of child psychiatry, namely: Can children as young as Rebecca be accurately diagnosed with mental illnesses?
 Are rambunctious youngsters being medicated for their parents’ convenience?
 And should children so young be prescribed powerful psychotropic drugs meant for adults?
 Dispensing drugs to children diagnosed with mood or behavior problems is “the easiest thing to do, but it’s not always the best thing to do,” said Dr. Jon McClellan, medical director of the Child Study and Treatment Center in Lakewood, Wash.
 “At some level, I would hope that you’d also be teaching kids ways to control their behavior.”